RWM101/Tax-Firm-Data/README.md

 ## Weekly Performance:

 Besides assigning and balancing work, it's also important to monitor the hours worked across the office.
-In the chart above we can see the billable hours worked for all skill levels (except for partners) week after week.
-Each week is represented on the X-axis, with hours on the Y-axis.
-We will focus on the interns, associates, and seniors below, but you can see that the hours worked is skewing towards the 50-hour/week mark as 4/15 approaches.

-A point of clarification: The intern group focuses almost exclusively on 4/15 work, while the associates and seniors focus mainly on 3/15 work, and then either continue with extended 3/15 projects (which are then due 9/15) or will take on some 4/15 work as well.
-This means that interns will see more fluctuation in hours at the start of busy season, as less 4/15 work is available, and associates and seniors will often show a dip in hours later on, as their overtime spikes before 3/15, and then drops as the availble work is reduced.
+These changes over time were particularly difficult to picture with the built-in reporting, so these visualizations were particularly helpful.

 ### Intern Weekly Performance:
 ![image](https://github.com/user-attachments/assets/cf0e3ed3-0893-4bb1-a042-43a9e13a7056)